oskitone/scout/assembly_guide/docs/general-tips.md

   LEDs, batteries, and electrolytic capacitors have positive and negative leads.
 Where applicable, the PCB will be labeled where each lead goes or a component outline to denote orientation.
 - **IC orientation**<br />
   The IC chips also have an orientation, marked by a notch at their top.
 Make sure these line up when soldering the sockets and again when inserting the chips.
 A chip can be permanently damaged if inserted incorrectly!
+- **Get tricky/sticky with short-lead components**<br />
+  Components with short leads can be hard to get to stay on the PCB, because you can't really bend their leads to get them to stay put.
+But there are tricks!
+Try using tape or "Blu-Tack" adhesive to hold them.
+Or clip the solder into your "holding hands", and try bringing the _board to the solder_ (instead of the typical reverse of solder to board).

 ## Let's get started!